tomblind/local-lua-debugger-vscode/README.md

 ---
 ## Requirements & Limitations
-- The Lua environment must support communication via stdio.
+- The Lua environment must support communication via either stdio or pipes (named pipes on Windows, fifos on Linux).
-  - Some enviroments may require command line options to support this (ex.
+  - Some enviroments may require command line options to support stdio communication (ex.
 Solar2D requires `/no-console` flag)
-  - Use of `io.read` or other calls that require user input will cause problems
+  - Use of `io.read` or other calls that require user input will cause problems in stdio mode.
+Set [`program.communication`](#program.communication) to `pipe` to work around this.
 - The Lua environment must be built with the `debug` library, and no other code should attempt to set debug hooks.
 - You cannot manually pause debugging while the program is running.
 - In Lua 5.1 and LuaJIT, the main thread cannot be accessed while stopped inside of a coroutine.